 Lost World also includes Tiger Valley, with Siberian tigers, and an area for Team Building activities.

-Overall we had a pleasant day and my daughter ranks Lost World of Tambun as her second favourite theme park in Malaysia (after Sunway Lagoon).
+Overall we had a pleasant day and my daughter ranks Lost World of Tambun as her third favourite theme park in Malaysia (after Sunway Lagoon and Legoland).
 If we go again however I would probably try to avoid going on a public holiday.

 Monday - Friday: 11am - 6pm.